Policy and Procedure Name:

 office is in Ohio.

-policy of BWC to evaluate if an employee is temporarily working outside the
+of BWC to evaluate if an employee is temporarily working outside the state on a

 working outside the state.

-policy of BWC to recognize the extraterritorial coverage of an out-of-state
+of BWC to recognize the extraterritorial coverage of an out-of-state employer

-periods of an employee working 90 consecutive days or less in Ohio are
+of an employee working 90 consecutive days or less in Ohio are calculated as

 a.
 A First